Alien vs. Predator: Future

 In mid-2018, Shane Black, the director of The Predator, tweeted his belief that a third Alien vs. Predator can still happen, indicating the studio's interest in both franchises.
-A ComicBookRumours.com article from July suggested Fox may attempt an "AVP Cinematic Universe" after Ridley Scott finishes making the Alien prequels, after which Fox considered a "soft reboot" to the Alien series with new/original characters, a new setting, and new timeline, which the same article also suggested, if it were to happen, could potentially take place within the same continuity as the Predator films and AVP films.
+A ComicBookRumours.com article from July suggested Fox may attempt an "AVP Cinematic Universe" after Ridley Scott finishes making the Alien prequels.
+Fox considered a "soft reboot" to the Alien series with new/original characters, a new setting, and new timeline, which the article also suggested, if it were to happen, could potentially take place within the same continuity as the Predator films and AVP films.
 Noting Predators featured a Xenomorph skull cameo (along with other references to Aliens) and Lex Woods' Xenomorph tail spear from Alien vs. Predator make an appearance in The Predator.
 Alternate endings produced for The Predator displaying a Weyland-Yutani Corp pod containing Ripley and Newt (both played by Breanna Watkins) wearing a Weyland-Yutani breathing apparatus shaped like a Xenomorph Facehugger was also intended to further connect to the Alien films.
 In 2020, Alex Litvak, the co-writer of Predators revealed the original script for the film's cancelled sequel, which would feature the Colonial Marines from Aliens.